Thomas Boylston Adams (judge): Career

 In the autumn of 1798, Thomas left John Quincy and his wife Louisa Catherine Adams to return to the United States.
-He decided to reopen his law practice, though John Quincy wrote to their mother that he wished Thomas would choose other employment, believing the youngest Adams’s “inclination [not]...suited to the contentious part of that profession.”
+He decided to reopen his law practice, though John Quincy wrote to their mother that he wished Thomas would choose other employment, believing the youngest Adams's "inclination [not] ... suited to the contentious part of that profession."
 John Quincy applauded the skills his youngest brother had learned while in Europe, writing that Thomas had learned French, German, and Dutch in varying degrees, gained knowledge of the political climate in numerous European countries, and secured the art of negotiation.
 John Quincy continued to correspond with Thomas at length about affairs in Europe as long as he remained there.

 Thomas returned to Philadelphia in April 1799 to continue practicing law, but was often frustrated by his lack of success.
-He wrote to his father that he felt his “want of experience, & long discontinuance from the language & practice of the bar, in addition to a pretty strong natural want of confidence in myself” combined to guarantee his failure.
+He wrote to his father that he felt his "want of experience, & long discontinuance from the language & practice of the bar, in addition to a pretty strong natural want of confidence in myself" combined to guarantee his failure.

-In the late days of John Adams’s presidency, Thomas wrote essays for publication in Philadelphia newspapers, under the pseudonyms Plutarch, Mutius Scævola, A Friend to His Country, and Fabius, to defend his father’s policies as president against opposition newspapers.
-He clapped back against accusations that his father favored monarchies, defended the decision to seek peace with France, and supported the provision under the Convention of 1800 that American and French ships could enter each other’s ports without paying duties.
+In the late days of John Adams's presidency, Thomas wrote essays for publication in Philadelphia newspapers, under the pseudonyms Plutarch, Mutius Scævola, A Friend to His Country, and Fabius, to defend his father's policies as president against opposition newspapers.
+He argued against accusations that his father favored monarchies, defended the decision to seek peace with France, and supported the provision under the Convention of 1800 that American and French ships could enter each other's ports without paying duties.
 In these essays, Thomas employed his knowledge of European political relations as well as his legal expertise.

-At this time, Thomas became reacquainted with Joseph Dennie, Jr., a classmate from Harvard, who had moved to Philadelphia and founded a literary and political journal entitled Port Folio.
-Over the next several years, Thomas became a sporadic contributor to the journal, writing primarily Federalist political articles that were published in a section called “Miscellaneous Paragraphs.”
-He wrote on such subjects as the folly of establishing the national capital in Washington, D.C. to conciliate the Southern states, the rumors that his father wanted the United States to adopt a hereditary government, and the latest publications of political thinker and Adams family nemesis Thomas Paine.
-More often, however, Thomas was publishing the works of his older brother John Quincy within the journal’s pages, though both brothers’ writings were always included anonymously due to the perception that a literary career made a man ineligible for public service.
+At this time, Thomas became reacquainted with Joseph Dennie Jr., a classmate from Harvard, who had moved to Philadelphia and founded a literary and political journal entitled Port Folio.
+Over the next several years, Thomas became a sporadic contributor to the journal, writing primarily Federalist political articles that were published in a section called "Miscellaneous Paragraphs."
+He wrote on such subjects as the folly of establishing the national capital in Washington, D.C., to conciliate the Southern states, the rumors that his father wanted the United States to adopt a hereditary government, and the latest publications of political thinker and Adams family nemesis Thomas Paine.
+More often, however, Thomas was publishing the works of his older brother John Quincy within the journal's pages, though both brothers’ writings were always included anonymously due to the perception that a literary career made a man ineligible for public service.